itfanr/ros2-wiki/Linux-Development-Setup.md

 ```

 Note: if you are having trouble compiling all examples and this is preventing you from completing a successful build, you can use `AMENT_IGNORE` in the same manner as [`CATKIN_IGNORE`](https://github.com/ros-infrastructure/rep/blob/master/rep-0128.rst) to ignore the subtree or remove the folder from the workspace.
-Take for instance: you would like to avoid installing the large opencv library.
+Take for instance: you would like to avoid installing the large OpenCV library.
 Well then simply `$ touch AMENT_IGNORE` in the `cam2image` demo directory to leave it out of the build process.

 Optionally build all packages in isolation: